An employer’s guide to retirement and age discrimination law

 Before 6 April 2011, an employer was able to dismiss someone fairly as soon as they reached ‘normal retirement age’; for most people, this was 65.
 Only retirement ages that fell below 65 needed to be justified under the old regime, and an unfair dismissal claim would fail if the normal retirement age had been reached and the employer had followed correct procedure.

-Employment equality regulations
+Employment equality regulations and age discrimination law

 On 6 April 2011, however, the Employment Equality (Repeal of Retirement Age Provisions) Regulations came into force, which repealed the national normal retirement age.
 Since then, it has been more difficult for an employer to ‘force’ retirement or set a blanket retirement age for employees.
 A dismissal for ‘retirement’ would now fall under the potentially fair reason for dismissal of “some other substantial reason”, providing that the employer is able to justify objectively any age they stipulate for retirement.
 The employer will be required to follow a fair procedure, including warning and consulting with the employee.
 This means that an employee who is retired at an age that cannot be objectively justified will have a claim for unfair dismissal and age discrimination.